 Coleman had to receive permission from the minister of justice to testify at the first inquest into Aggett’s death, because he was under a banning order.
 He was granted permission to do so but had to leave the court immediately after testifying.
 He said that at the original inquest at the Johannesburg magistrate’s court in Fox Street, a stone’s throw from John Vorster Square in central Johannesburg, the “atmosphere was tense.
 I specifically recall seeing the court gallery filled with a number of SB officers.”

-Every effort was made by the police’s lawyers to discredit Coleman as a witness and the presiding magistrate, Pieter Kotze, found in his final judgment that Coleman had been an unreliable witness.
+Every effort was made by the police’s lawyers to discredit Coleman as a witness and the presiding magistrate, Petrus Kotze, found in his final judgment that Coleman had been an unreliable witness.
 This pattern continued when magistrates presiding over cases involving fellow detainees Jabu Ngwenya and Auret van Heerden handed down the same verdict with regards to his testimony.

 Coleman said, “The SB, particularly under the direction of Major Cronwright, were unsophisticated investigators.
 They imagined a conspiracy in their minds, then they set out to prove its existence.
 They did this by identifying the information that proved their conspiracy theory, then used brute force to exact the information they were looking for.